nicole-numfocus/pandas-czi/proposal.md

 `DataFrame` are backed by an `ExtensionArray`.
 This will simplify pandas internals and algorithms, improving the maintainability of the project.

-Additionally, changing every column to be backed by an `ExtensionARray` will surface bugs in pandas internals, algorithms, and shortcomings of the extension array interface.
+Additionally, changing every column to be backed by an `ExtensionArray` will surface bugs in pandas internals, algorithms, and shortcomings of the extension array interface.
 We will fix those issues, and every extension type, including 3rd-party implementations, will benefit.